psgrover2010/parry-blog/_drafts/wellness-in-turracher-höhe-in-kärnten-steiermark-austria.md

 Of course, pictures speak itself.

-For those of you who like to enjoy a breath-taking view from the mountain, the Turracher H&ouml;he has a lot to offer.
+For those of you, who like to enjoy a breath-taking view from the mountain, the Turracher H&ouml;he has a lot to offer.
 I went to have a look about 500 meters altitude from Hotel Hochschober and were rewarded with a beautiful backdrop.

 ![](/uploads/Hotel5.jpeg)